joaquimrcarvalho/fauc1537-1919/notebooks/README_kleio.md

 Text files implementing the Timelink Kleio notation can be translated by the _Timelink_ `kleio-server` and imported into the _Timelink_ relational database.

-Translation is _intelligent_ in the sense that it operates a _normalization_ of the source information, infering information from the context, and so greatly reducing the overhead of producing normalized data.
+Translation is _intelligent_ in the sense that it operates a _normalization_ of the source information, inferring information from the context, and so greatly reducing the overhead of producing normalized data.

 See also
 * [Timelink data models](README_timelink_db.md)